How to Become a Certified Health Education Specialist

 During the 2022 exam cycle, NCHEC reported 2,261 CHES® registrants and 199 MCHES® registrants, showing strong demand for the certification.
 NCHEC notes that the salary of a Certified Health Education Specialist may be higher than that of someone who is not CHES® certified, as some employers recognize the benefits of the credential in this or other ways, such as paying for the exam or fees incurred for continuing education.

-The University of Florida’s online Master of Science in Health Education and Behavior (HEB) was developed by CHES® and MCHES® faculty to prepare students for careers in clinical and non-clinical settings.
-Developed around the areas of responsibility laid out by the National Commission for Health Education Credentialing, the curriculum builds the knowledge that professionals need to plan, implement, and evaluate programs for health education and promotion.
-To ensure HEB students are positioned for success, the program requires that all students sit for the Certified Health Education Specialist (CHES®) Exam.
-During the 2022 exam cycles, 69 students/graduates took the CHES® exam.
-Of these test takers, 57 passed, resulting in a 82.6% pass rate—more than 14% higher than the national average (68.4%).
+The University of Florida’s online Master of Science in Health Education and Behavior (HEB) was designed by highly regarded health educator specialists to prepare students for careers in clinical and non-clinical settings.
+Developed around the areas of responsibility laid out by the National Commission for Health Education Credentialing, the curriculum builds the knowledge professionals need to plan, implement, and evaluate health education and promotion programs.
+The UF Master of Science in Health Education and Behavior program requires its students to sit for the Certified Health Education Specialist (CHES®) Exam.

 Request Brochure